The Facts About Child Tooth Extraction

 At Simcoe Kids Dental clinic in Innisfil, we understand that nerves come standard with a visit to the dentist.
 Now throw words like ‘tooth extraction’ into the mix and we know just how scary that can be.
 Just understanding this means we have perfected the art of making your child comfortable and at ease at every dental visit, and during every procedure, no matter how invasive!

-Our state-of-the-art pediatric-specific dental clinic itself has been designed as a safe, fun space, and our staff is fully versed in keeping your kids distracted, entertained, and happy!
+Our state-of-the-art pediatric dental clinic itself has been designed as a safe, fun space, and our staff is fully versed in keeping your kids distracted, entertained, and happy!
 We also offer affordable dental financing should you need it.

-What’s more, every eligible procedure comes with a sedation solution that works for you and your child, taking into account their comfort and anxiety levels, their previous dental care experiences, and their current state of mind.
+What’s more, every eligible dental procedure comes with a sedation solution that works for you and your child, taking into account their comfort and anxiety levels, their previous dental care experiences, and their current state of mind.

 Frequently Asked Questions

 Only liquids and soft cool foods (like yogurt) are recommended following a tooth extraction.
 After the first 24-hours you can gradually introduce foods that are easier to chew since it may take several days to ease back into your normal diet.